sobolevn/restrict-cursing-action/README.md

 # Restrict Cursing Action

-This Github Action is used to automatically delete comments with bad language.
+This Github Action is used to automatically moderate comments with bad language.

 What it does?
 It turns offensive comments into [`I so sorry`](https://github.com/sobolevn/restrict-cursing-action/issues/3) comments: